-If the district levies less than they could have levied (not levy the maximum 1% increase) the difference is considered "banked".
+If the district levies less than it could have (not levying the maximum 1% increase), the difference is considered "banked."
 The Port's banked capacity, as of 2025, will be \$0 after utilizing amounts banked in prior years.

 ASSESSED VALUATION & PROPERTY TAX LEVY